 Flag Alert Definitions:

 Campus personnel with permission to see all of these student flag alerts include the: academic advisor, advisement and transition, associate dean and the instructor that raised the original flag.
-In all cases the student will receive an email notifying them of the particular flag alert about their academic performance except the General Concern alert.
+In all cases the student will receive an email notifying them of the particular flag alert and any comments about their academic performance.

 Student Raised Flag Alerts:

-5: Working with the Student Tab: There are several options to work with your students within the "Students" tab in Starfish.
+5. Working with the Student Tab: There are several options to work with your students within the "Students" tab in Starfish.
 Watch this brief video for an overview of Starfish on how to look up your students, find contact information, how to submit a flag alert or kudos, how to take attendance, and print a class roster.
-You can also submit information for a Progress Survey from the "Students" tab.
-A separate video on how to respond to a Progress Survey can be found below - #8.
+You can also submit information for a Progress Survey from this tab.
+A separate video on how to respond to a Progress Survey can be found below, #8.

 6. Starfish Syllabus Statement: